 From northern Colorado, take I-25 south to Denver.
 From Denver take I-70 west, where Vail is a 100 mile drive through the mountains.

-Fly into and from the Vail/Eagle County Regional Airport, where Vail is only a 30-minute drive or shuttle ride away.
-Several major air carriers fly into Eagle and have direct flights from many major U.S. cities.
-Visit FlyVail.com for more information on the Vail/Eagle County Regional Airport.
+VAIL: Fly into and from the Vail/Eagle County Regional Airport, where Vail is only a 30-minute drive or shuttle ride away.
+Visit FlyVail.com for more information.

 Want to make your journey to Vail easy?
 Click the Read More button to learn about our transportation partners.

 - B-Line Xpress - Enter code BRAVO to receive a 10% discount.